ShivamModi09/Edunnovate-Technologies-Data-Science/Week-6/README.md

-# Welcome to Week 5 of LS Machine Learning!
+# Welcome to Week 6 of Data Science!
 This week we will be covering the following topics:
 * Introduction to Tensorflow and Keras
 * Introduction to Convolutional Neural Networks